 The Board of Trustees allows sensible use of the school grounds during out of school hours

 It is important that our records regarding home address, telephone numbers, emergency contacts and family doctor be kept current.
 Should there be any changes or additions please keep the school office informed.
 Parents must inform the school of special arrangements such as who may pick up children from school, which bus or taxi picks up children for after-school care and any sensitive custody issues.

 In any large organisation of people there are always concerns that arise from time to time.
 If you have concerns regarding your child’s education or welfare please contact the teacher closest to the problem and, if necessary, follow up with the Principal.
 The school has a policy on “Handling Matters of Concern” which you can request from the office.

-With the school situated in a busy area, the Police advise that children below the age of ten years should be discouraged from riding a bike to and from school– especially as they would be traveling at busy times of the day.
+With the school situated in an increasingly busy area, the Police advise that children below the age of ten years should be discouraged from riding a bike to and from school – especially as they would be traveling at busy times of the day.
 We would very much appreciate your cooperation in this matter and also ask that regular checks of bicycles be made at home.
 Helmets are compulsory.
-It is important all cyclists have a good bike lock to ensure security of bikes in the bike sheds.
+It is important all cyclists have a good bike lock to ensure the security of bikes in the bike sheds.
 Bikes are kept at school at the owner's risk.

 8. Health & Medical Register

 We keep a Health Register containing confidential information about children’s health.
 If children require medicine on a regular or occasional basis, please advise the school office with details of the ailment and the administering of medicine.